Carter Hawke, CPA, CA

 Partner

-Carter is a Partner and Business Advisor with MNP’s Private Enterprise group in Surrey, B.C.
-Carter helps his clients execute on their passions, working hard to understand their priorities and find optimal solutions to suit their individual circumstances.
+Carter is a Partner and Business Advisor with MNP’s Private Enterprise Services group in Surrey.
+He helps his clients execute on their passions, working hard to understand their priorities, and find optimal solutions to suit their individual circumstances.

 With more than a decade of experience, Carter’s services include business advisory, assurance and accounting, corporate and personal tax compliance, tax and remuneration planning, and succession and estate planning.
 He works closely with clients in a variety of industries, with a focus on real estate and construction.